 Winter ranking?

-"We, Ferrari and McLaren on the same level, the others a step lower".
+"Us, Ferrari and McLaren on the same level, the others a step lower".

 Alonso's internal competition?

 "We are two fast drivers.
-This is important in a team, because your partner becomes a point of reference".
+This is important in a team because your partner becomes a point of reference".

 Briatore often repeats that Alonso is the champion of the future.
 And Fisichella?